Flow (https://www.webtoons.com/en/fantasy/flow/list?title_no=101&page=1)- I cried, loved the plot, loved the ending

 [Cover picture: Flow]

 P.S.
 After writing a number of reviews, I wonder how realistic (human flaws and all) can a character get without being annoying?
-I like my characters to be realistic, but if they have strong undesirable traits, which all humans have, is the author criticising that behaviour or did they just really give the character no thought?
+I like my characters to be realistic, but if they have strong undesirable traits, which all humans have, I might hate the characters too much and drop the story.
+When characters have flaws, is the author criticising that behaviour or did they just really give the character no thought?
 At what point are the characters good to the point that they start to be Mary Sues and Gary Stus?